India–Iran relations: Religion

 The world's largest population of Zoroastrians are the Parsi community in India.
 During the Arab conquest of Persia, many Zoroastrians moved to the western coast of India and as a result the country has the largest population of Zoroastrians in the world.
 In the modern era, the Parsi community have contributed significantly to India in the areas of politics, industry, science and culture.
 Prominent Indian Parsis include Dadabhai Naoroji (three times president of Indian National Congress), Field Marshal Sam Manekshaw, nuclear energy scientist Homi Bhabha, industrialist JRD Tata and the Tata family.
 The rock star Freddie Mercury (lead singer of the band Queen) was an Indian Parsi born in Zanzibar.
 Zubin Mehta, a conductor of Western classical music orchestras, is also a Parsi originally from Mumbai.

+Sports

+India and Iran have both been playing kabaddi (known in Iran as zuu) for thousands of years.

+In kho kho (a traditional Indian game), the Iran men's national team secured third place at the 2025 World Cup.